Skip to main content

 It’s commonly assumed that if a child is diagnosed with CP that they’ll be limited in what they can do for the rest of their life.

-While cerebral palsy is a complex condition that affects children in different ways, many children with CP go on to live normal, healthy lives.
+While cerebral palsy is a complex condition that affects children in different ways, many children with CP go on to live typical, healthy lives.

 There are five levels in the Gross Motor Function Classification System (GMFCS) to describe the abilities of a person who has CP.
 Levels 3 through 5 are more involved and can have an impact on a child's life, but it absolutely doesn't mean that a child should put limitations on what they try to achieve.